Cause & Effectโโโโ

 However, as a major part of Mother Nature, animals became the mirror of nature.

-At the beginning of the creation, the Creator appointed Adam to rule over all the animals and name them, demonstrating a close bond between humans and animals.
+In the beginning of the creation, the Creator appointed Adam to rule over all the animals and name them, demonstrating a close bond between humans and animals.

 After all, we humans rule over our children and name them.